 A boy living across the street from the park discovers the dinosaur statues come alive at night.
 He befriends one of the Iguanodons, and great adventures ensue.
 They decide to visit the Natural History Museum, travelling through the rail and tube networks.
 Beautiful illustrations by John V. Lord.
 Sadly, this book is out-of-print and hard-to-find.
 There is good detail about it via Wikipedia, and it has a loyal readership.

 On a visit to Crystal Palace Park, Fanny encounters the dinosaurs and a scientist, to whom she shows great expertise.
 Later, Fanny saves a new fossil discovery from destruction in a local quarry.
 Lovely illustrations.
-Penelope Lively on Wikipedia and her official site.
+Penelope Lively on Wikipedia.

 The creatures in the park are characters in a story about the adventures of five children and a creature from a different time, who has magical powers and a bad temper.
 A summary of Nesbit’s books related to Crystal Palace Dinosaurs is provided by West (2003: 85-86).